This post may contain affiliate links. Please read the disclaimer here.

 Read more: Brooklyn Filming Locations in Ireland, New York & Canada

 There isn’t a better movie that expresses the pain and heartache of moving abroad and starting a new life.
 Especially one with such gorgeous movie film locations!
 Brooklyn follows a young Irish girl who sets sail for a new life in America sometime in the 1950s.
-Featuring filming locations both sides of the pond, it’s Curracloe beach in County Wexford that had movie-goers dreaming of summers in Ireland.
+Featuring filming locations on both sides of the pond, it’s Curracloe Beach in County Wexford that had movie-goers dreaming of summers in Ireland.

 Belfry of Bruges as seen in In Bruges (2008)